Fat Women Don't Get To Be Androgynous

 I started being more open with it in college, and my style followed suit.
 I searched for inspiration any and everywhere — what I found was that there were a lot of Shanes, Kristen Stewarts, and Ruby Roses and they had a uniform: plain T-shirts and loose jeans ripped in the right places, the Haircut™, and an aversion to bras.
 They were portrayed as effusing cool and invoking desire in every woman that crossed their path, queer or not.
 They were shown to embody androgyny and masculinity and they were almost always white and thin.

-Seriously, Google “androgynous woman” and 99% of the photos will be of skinny white women.
+Seriously, Google “androgynous woman” and 99 percent of the photos will be of skinny white women.

 I started to think that I couldn’t truly be considered androgynous unless I lost weight.
-I questioned whether or not I could wear the clothes I liked and be considered stylish anddesirable.
+I questioned whether or not I could wear the clothes I liked and be considered stylish and desirable.

-Thankfully, I was able to find a few black, brown, and plus-size androgynous and masculine-presenting fashion bloggers through Instagram and Tumblr.
+Thankfully, I was able to find a few black, brown and plus-size androgynous and masculine-presenting fashion bloggers through Instagram and Tumblr.
 But overall, the message was clear in mainstream media: Fat androgynous people don’t exist.

 There have been many thoughtful critiques about the narrow and high standards of beauty for fat women, and how only those that are under a size 14 with an hourglass figure make the cut.